ju-br/Happiness-Report/README.md

 ### Correlations between WHR variables
-The variables of the WHR are either strongly correlated (*log gdp per capta*,*social support*,*life expectancy*) or moderated correlated (*freedom to make choices*, *negative affect*, *positive affect*, and *corruption*).
+The variables of the WHR are either strongly correlated (*log gdp per capta*, *social support*, *life expectancy*) or moderately correlated (*freedom to make choices*, *negative affect*, *positive affect*, and *corruption*).
 Generosity is weakly correlated and is the only one in the reverse direction than expected.
 <p> </p>

 ![corrhappiness](https://github.com/ju-br/World-Happiness-Project2/blob/main/figures/correlation%20heatmap%20happiness.png?raw=true)